frederic-perez/AmE-dictionary/data/dictionary.md

 __birdseed__ _n_ Seeds that you give to birds as food.
 __birther__ _n_ A person who denies that Barack Obama was born in the United States and asserts that he therefore became president in violation of the requirements of the US Constitution.
 __birthing__ _n_ :two::hammer:
+__birthstone__ _n_ A gemstone associated with a particular month and customarily worn by persons born during that month.
 __biscotto__ _n_ [Italian, from Medieval Latin bis coctus, _twice cooked_] A crisp Italian cookie traditionally flavored with anise and often containing almonds or filberts.
 __biscuit__ _n_ :mute:[bisc~~u~~it]
 __bishop’s benches__